ekan07/alx-low_level_programming/0x00-hello_world/README.md

 1. Directory: 0x00-hello_world
    - File: 0-Preprocessor - A shell script (gcc -E $CFILE -o c) that runs a C file.
    - File: 1-compiler - A script that compiles a C file saved in the global variable $CFILE.
+   - File: 2-assembler - A script that generates the assembly code of a C code and save it in an output file main.s.
+   - File: 3-name: A script that compiles a C file and creates an executable named cisfun.